RosieTrainor/BookShelf/README.md

 More than one book review per user:
 ![User Warning](documentation/duplicate-review.png)

 Users can edit or delete their own reviews through buttons below the review detail.
-The edit form is prepoluated with the previous content and rating.
+The edit form is prepopulated with the previous content and rating.

 ![Edit/Delete Buttons](documentation/edit-delete-buttons.png)

 ![Edit Form](documentation/edit-form.png)

-A modal is created when a user tries to delete their review, asking for confirmation.
+A confirmation modal appears when a user attempts to delete their review.

 ![Delete Modal](documentation/delete-modal.png)

-Users are notified when they they post a new review, edit a review, or delete a review.
+Users are notified when they post a new review, edit a review, or delete a review.

 ![Add Review Message](documentation/add-msg.png)
 ![Edit Review Message](documentation/edit-review-msg.png)